 They are simple, unaltered, one-ingredient foods.
 You can often find them growing in the ground or hanging from trees.
-Real foods that require minimal processing (i.e. grains milled into flour, trees tapped for syrup, milk cultured for cheese, etc.) are still comprised of unaltered, single-ingredient foods.
+Real foods that require minimal processing (i.e. processed organic food like grains milled into flour, trees tapped for syrup, milk cultured for cheese, etc.) are still composed of unaltered, single-ingredient foods.

 Organic foods are those in which the ingredients (whether many or few) have been grown and handled in certain ways.

-Stores are filled with organic crackers, organic snack foods and frozen organic meals.
-Despite the “organic” label – these are all just as processed as their conventional counterparts.
+Stores are filled with organic crackers, organic snack foods, and frozen organic meals.
+Despite the organic certification food label – these are organic products that are just as processed as their conventional counterparts.